TauCetiStation/TauCetiClassic/code/modules/keybindings/readme.md

 `keys_held`.
 Each entry is a key as a text string associated with the world.time when it was pressed.

-No client-set keybindings at this time, but it shouldn't be too hard if someone wants.

 Notes about certain keys:

 * `Tab` has client-sided behavior but acts normally